Muckenhoupt-weighted $L_q(L_p)$ boundedness for time-space fractional nonlocal operators

 Particle sticking and trapping phenomena in subdiffusive systems are mathematically represented by this equation \cite{Metzler2,Y zhou2}.

-Han \cite{Han} investigated the unique solvability of \eqref{TFE} in weighted $L_{q}(L_{p})$ spaces by exploiting the scaling properties of solution operators combined with harmonic analysis techniques.
+Han \cite{Han} investigated the unique solvability of \eqref{TFE} when $w_{0}\equiv 0$ in weighted $L_{q}(L_{p})$ spaces by exploiting the scaling properties of solution operators combined with harmonic analysis techniques.
 However, for TSFEs \eqref{TSFE}, the lack of scaling properties in the symbol $\phi(|\xi|^{2})$ renders Han's approach inapplicable.
-In this work, we overcome this limitation and establish the unique solvability of TSFEs \eqref{TSFE} in weighted $L_{q}(L_{p})$ spaces, obtaining the following estimate:
+In this work, we overcome this limitation and establish the unique solvability of TSFEs \eqref{TSFE} with non zero initial value $w_{0}$ in weighted $L_{q}(L_{p})$ spaces, obtaining the following estimate:

-where $1<p,q<\infty$, $\mu_{1}(x)\in A_{p}(\mathbb{R}^{d})$, $\mu_{2}(t)\in A_{p}(\mathbb{R})$, and the norm $\mathcal{L}_{p,q}(\mu_{1},\mu_{2},T)$ is defined by
+where $1<p,q<\infty$, $\mu_{1}(x)\in A_{p}(\mathbb{R}^{d})$, $\mu_{2}(t)\in A_{p}(\mathbb{R})$, and the norm $\mathcal{H}^{\phi,\gamma}_{p,q}(\mu_{1},\mu_{2},T)$ is defined by